MeTaNoV/model-training/README.md

 3. Add the job to a pipeline in `coordinator/config.py`
     * Update `pipelines` to include the new workflow
     * Add the new pipeline name `PipelineName` type as a Literal

+### Testing

+* To run any of the seed scripts you can use the `model_training_tests` container
+    * Run: `docker-compose run model_training_tests python3 tests/seed/<script>.py`
+    * Once the data is seeded you can test against a local or live deployment of the coordinator
+* Additional tests are currently being developed